Skip to main content

 Deep-Dive Questions

 Probiotics support people taking antibiotics by reducing the disruption to the normal gut community and lowering the chance of antibiotic-associated diarrhea and *C. difficile* infection. *Saccharomyces boulardii* is a yeast, so antibiotics do not kill it, which makes it a particularly good fit during a course.
 We typically continue it for 2 weeks after the antibiotic ends.
+For most healthy adults, though, a routine probiotic is not the best move; see antibiotics and your gut for who actually benefits and what to do instead.

-Probiotics can help certain IBS subtypes, especially IBS-D (diarrhea-dominant) and post-infectious IBS.
+Probiotics can help certain IBS subtypes, particularly IBS-D (diarrhea-dominant) and post-infectious IBS.
 The strongest data is around specific strains like *Bifidobacterium infantis 35624* and certain spore-based products.
 Probiotics are less reliable for IBS-C (constipation-dominant), where fiber and motility tools usually do more.

 SIBO (small intestinal bacterial overgrowth) is a condition in which bacteria grow in the small intestine where they do not belong.
 When you take a typical *Lactobacillus* probiotic, you are feeding bacteria into a region that is already overgrown, which usually worsens bloating and gas.
 Spore-based products or PHGG fiber tend to be safer choices in SIBO.